Q: Can you backup VMware virtual machine while running?

 2. Backup Type.
 Select to perform VMware ESXi Backup.

 3. Device Name.
-Click Select + to select a host and single or multiple VMs you want to backup.
+Click Select + to select a host and single or multiple VMs you want to backup (up to 10 VMs in one task on Free Edition).
 Click OK to save.

 You can select running VMs to back up in this step.
 With AOMEI Cyber Backup you can hot backup VMware virtual machines while running without any worries.